-People are often the greatest investment an organisation will make, yet many employers put their business at risk by not validating the accuracy of a candidate’s claims on their CV before making a hiring decision.
+People are often the greatest investment an organisation will make, yet many employers put their business at risk by not background checking or at least validating the accuracy of a candidate’s claims on their CV before making a hiring decision.

 According to research in 2014 by career matching website OneShift, more than 56% of CVs contain false information, most commonly containing misrepresented dates of employment, job titles, skills and accomplishment, salary, qualification, responsibility and references!